xiazilla/LoLDB/PITCHME.md

 +++

 # What puzzles us about their website?
-* "Menu" button on top left of navigation bar does nothing despite being hoverable and implying clickability
+* "Menu" button on navigation bar does nothing despite being hoverable and implying clickability
 * At the time of evaluation, the Campgrounds page was labeled "States"
-* When there are no filter/search results, the "Prev" and "Next" buttons remain on page
+* There are "Prev" and "Next" buttons when there are no filter/search results.
 ---

 # Thanks for listening!